 Real estate vacancies in Quail Nest / The Oaks are 3.6%, which is lower than one will find in 76.0% of American neighborhoods.
 Demand for real estate in Quail Nest / The Oaks is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Quail Nest / The Oaks neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Quail Nest / The Oaks neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.0% of the households here have four, five, or more cars.
 That is more cars per household than in 96.1% of the neighborhoods in the nation.

 If you're looking for a great spot to raise a family, then look no further than the Quail Nest / The Oaks neighborhood.
 NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 14.8% of family-friendly neighborhoods across the state of Georgia.
 In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
 In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.